ka4ep/Lexical.Localization/docs/IAssetKey/Plurality/README.md

   <summary>The result (<u>click here</u>)</summary>
 <pre>
 no cats and no dogs
-no cats but a dog
+no cats but one dog
 no cats but 2 dogs
-a cat but no dogs
+one cat but no dogs
 a cat and a dog
 a cat and 2 dogs
 2 cats but no dogs